Skip to content

 Note

 Partner-managed accounts can associate a Partner Deal to a service with a minimum 12-month subscription.
-For details, see Associating a Deal With a Service.
+For more information, see Associating a Deal With a Service.

 • Service Level Reference (optional) – Specify a unique identifying number for the MVE to be used for billing purposes, such as a cost center number or a unique customer ID.
 The service level reference number appears for each service under the Product section of the invoice.
 You can also edit this field for an existing service.